wulzymart/simple_shell/README.md

 # ALX Project: `simple_shell`

+## Description
-The aim is to develop a simple unix command interpreter in operation to `/bin/sh` with the exact same error output.
+Simple Shell was coded from scratch.
+The aim is to develop a simple unix command interpreter in similar operation to `/bin/sh`, with the exact same error output.
+It allows the user type in a predetermined commmand, then the shell executes the command and produces predtermined output codependent on the user's input.
+You can write, read, print outputs to the terminal, change directories, view the present working directory, etc.
+The shell currently handles executables that can in the variable PATH environment regardless of if the full path is available in the command or not.

-## Features:
+## Project Requirements:

 **Task 02**
 - Handle command lines with arguments